Frequently Asked Questions

 - Make Satisfactory Academic Progress according to the Stephens SAP policy.

-- Complete the Federal Application for Student Financial Aid (FAFSA) and meet FAFSA eligibility guidelines.
+- Complete the Free Application for Federal Student Aid () and meet FAFSA eligibility guidelines.

 In addition to meeting these federal requirements, recipients of state-funded aid programs must be Missouri residents.